olegromanchuk/hotelito/README.md

 - Install Hotelito by downloading the latest release from the [Releases](https://github.com/olegromanchuk/hotelito/releases) page.

 - Create .env file that will contain all the configuration parameters.
-See included .env_example.
+See included env_example.
 Notes on .env file:
   * CLOUDBEDS_AUTH_URL and CLOUDBEDS_TOKEN_URL are Cloudbeds endpoints on 07/2023.
 They should not be changed unless Cloudbeds changes them.
   * all parameters started from "AWS" could be ignored for standalone version.